-Removing wallpaper is one of those home remodel tasks that doesn't sound difficult until you actually try it.
+Removing wallpaper is one of those home remodeling tasks that doesn't sound difficult until you try it.
 Unless you are blessed with removable wallpaper, you will find yourself fighting a tough battle because you are caught between two opposing forces–wall and wallpaper.

 Fortunately, there are wallpaper removal tools and techniques that make the battle go a lot easier.